Activities to mobilise private climate finance

 Financing requirements for realising the goals of the Paris Agreement are high in many developing and emerging economies.
 According to estimates, investment requirements up to 2030 are around 2.4 trillion US dollars a year.
 The Independent High-Level Expert Group on Climate Finance has confirmed these figures.
 The Expert Group was launched by the presidencies of COP26 and COP27 and by the UN Climate Change High-Level Champions.
 Its task was to draft policy recommendations to channel public and private investment into climate-friendly development.

 The New Collective Quantified Goal adopted at COP29 in Baku in 2024 takes account of that estimate.
-Parties made a call for enabling the scaling up of climate finance for developing countries to at least 1.3 trillion US dollars by 2035.
-A roadmap is currently being drafted and will be presented at COP30 in November 2025.
-The roadmap is to serve as a practical tool for mobilising private capital for investment to propel the necessary transformation forward.
+Parties made a call for enabling the scaling-up of climate finance for developing countries to at least 1.3 trillion US dollars by 2035.
+The Baku to Belém Roadmap presented in November 2025 at COP30 highlights ways of achieving this goal.

 The 2015 Addis Ababa Action Agenda and, most recently, the outcome document of the Fourth International Conference on Financing for Development in Seville highlighted the importance of blended finance.
 According to the OECD definition, blended finance is “the strategic use of development finance for the mobilisation of additional finance towards sustainable development in developing countries” – especially in instances where private investment would otherwise not take place.